 Q: What are the minimum system requirements for upgrading to Windows 11 Pro?

-A: The minimum system requirements for upgrading to Windows 11 Pro include a compatible 64-bit processor with at least 1 GHz and 2 or more cores, 4 GB of RAM, 64 GB of storage, and a DirectX 12 compatible graphics card.
+A: The minimum system requirements for upgrading to Windows 11 Pro include a compatible 64-bit processor with at least 1 GHz and 2 or more cores, 4 GB RAM, 64 GB storage, and a DirectX 12 compatible graphics card.
 Additionally, your device must support TPM version 2.0 and UEFI firmware with Secure Boot.

 Q: How can I upgrade my current version of Windows to Windows 11 Pro?

-A: You can upgrade to Windows 11 Pro by first checking if your device meets the system requirements.
-Go to Settings > Update & Security > Windows Update and check for updates.
+A: You can upgrade to Windows 11 Pro by first checking whether your device meets the system requirements.
+Go to ‘Settings’ > ‘Update & Security’ > ’Windows Update’ and check for updates.
 If your device is eligible for the upgrade, an option to upgrade to Windows 11 Pro.
 Follow the on-screen instructions to complete the upgrade.